Herbaceous peonies

 Planting

-Plant in sufficiently deep loosened soil, you will have to get the spade out.
-Peonies are greedy; mix extra horn shavings, bone meal and/or any other SLOW release fertilizer into the planting hole.
-In light soils an addition of potash or Kalium fertiliser is appreciated.
-Don't let the roots touch the fertilizer.
+Plant in sufficiently deep loosened soil with added compost.
+You will need to use a spade.
+Mix extra horn shavings, bone meal and/or any other SLOW release fertiliser into the planting hole.
+Light soils will benefit from the addition of potash or potassium fertiliser.
+Don't allow the roots to touch the fertiliser.

-When planting a peony do not plant the eyes any deeper than 4-5 cm under the soil level.
-In warmer areas it should be no less than 2-3 cm under soil level.
+When planting a peony, do not plant the eyes more than 4-5 cm below the surface of the soil.
+In warmer areas it should be no less than 2-3 cm below the soil surface.

-A bare root peony is best planted in autumn, so the plant has sufficient time to produce new roots.
-Peonies in containers can be planted throughout the year, just after flowering has preference.
-In a very hot summer, planting is best postponed until early autumn.
+A bare-root peony is best planted in autumn to give the plant time to develop new hairroots.
+Container peonies can be planted all year round.
+In a very hot summer it is best to delay planting until early autumn.

 Aftercare